bruvellu/terebratalia-wnts/2-text/wnt.md

 Our work characterizes the expression of Wnt signaling components during the embryonic development of *T. transversa*, a brachiopod species that has largely retained the ancestral repertoire of Wnt genes.
 We find that Wnt genes are upregulated at the onset of gastrulation and during axial elongation, and that the combinatorial expression of ligands, receptors, and antagonists, forms distinct transcriptional subregions along the primary body axis.
 The boundaries between these subregions coincide with the morphological subdivisions of the larval body, suggesting that a combinatorial Wnt signaling landscape---or *Wnt code*---may play a role in the regionalization of the brachiopod anteroposterior body axis.

-Some of the combinatorial expression patterns that we observe in *T. transversa* are consistent with known axial patterning mechanisms described in other animals.
+Some combinatorial subregions of *T. transversa* resemble those of other animals where mechanisms of axial patterning have been described.

+The anteriormost brachiopod subregions, for example, show a similar arrangement to sea urchin where this arrangement is the result of a negative feedback loop exhibit

+At the brachiopod’s animal pole and anterior end, for example, there are two abutting subregions, one anterior expressing *fz5/8* and Wnt antagonists, and one posterior expressing *wnt8* and other ligands ({@fig:earlysum} and {!@fig:summary}).

+A similar arrangement between *fz5/8* and *wnt8* territories occurs in the sea urchin embryonic ectoderm, and in the  of sea urchin and ve

-The anteriormost subregion of the brachiopod, for example, expresses *fz5/8* and Wnt antagonists and abuts a more posterior territory expressing *wnt8* and other ligands ({@fig:earlysum} and {!@fig:summary}), an arrangement associated with the patterning of neuroectoderm identities in sea urchin [@Range2013-gm; @Khadka2018-td] and zebrafish [@Erter2001-fl; @Lekven2001-jj], where the anterior Wnt inhibitors, regulated by *fz5/8*, antagonize the posterior *wnt8*-mediated Wnt/beta-catenin signaling.
+an arrangement associated with the patterning of neuroectoderm identities in sea urchin [@Range2013-gm; @Khadka2018-td] and zebrafish [@Erter2001-fl; @Lekven2001-jj], where the anterior Wnt inhibitors, regulated by *fz5/8*, antagonize the posterior *wnt8*-mediated Wnt/beta-catenin signaling.
 The brachiopod apical--mantle boundary subregion expresses *wnt1*, *wnt7*, and *engrailed* [@Vellutini2016-lq] in a *fz9/10* receptor context, similar to the transcriptional landscape at the mid--hindbrain boundary of vertebrates [@Parr1993-ch; @Rhinn2001-ie].
 *T. transversa* mantle lobe subregion expresses *wnt5*, *wnt16*, and *fz1/2/7*.
 In other animals, *wnt5* is commonly expressed in tissue outgrowths such as the tail and limb buds of vertebrates [@Yamaguchi1999-zj; @Schubert2001-cp; @Hogvall2014-yu], and is known to regulate tissue convergent extension during morphogenesis [@Yamanaka2002-wk; @Kilian2003-pn; @Qian2007-ru; @Loh2016-pz], usually via the Wnt/PCP pathway [@Heisenberg2000-kx].